Davej66/moving-forward/README.md

 # **Moving Forward**

-Moving Forward is a website to allow users to donate or buy locally produced or sourced items with the the profits from these purchases being re-invested into the local commumities and charity groups in the Cape Town area of the Western Province.
+Moving Forward is a website to allow users to donate, buy locally produced or sourced items with the the profits from these purchases being re-invested into the local commumities and charity groups in the Cape Town area of the Western Province.

 # **UX**